SamyAttia/dataviz-project-Happiness-Factors-proposal/README.md

 This shows the heatmap and scatter plot along with country flags for visual clarity and user interaction.

-## Open Questions

-While the project has progressed smoothly, I have a few concerns regarding the future scope:

-* How can we ensure that the visual transitions between the heatmap and scatter plot remain fluid across different screen sizes?
-* How should we handle missing or incomplete data from certain countries to avoid skewing correlation results or visual anomalies?

 ## Milestones

 * Week 9: Update: This visualization now includes two side panels.
 The left panel displays the top 5 countries with the highest happiness scores, while the right panel shows the bottom 5 countries in the dataset.
 Each panel includes interactive circles with country flags, and detailed statistics are displayed on hover.